Concerns about Major Oral Surgery

-Dr. Kressin believes that any medical condition or surgical procedure that might be painful for humans is definitrely painful for pets.
-It is our obligation to eliminate or minimize pain for our animals! we do this before, during and after surgical procedures using a "balanced" approach to anesthesia.
+Dr. Kressin believes that any medical condition or surgical procedure that might be painful for humans, is definitely painful for pets.
+It is our obligation to eliminate, or minimize pain for our animals!
+We do this before, during and after surgical procedures using a "balanced" approach to anesthesia.

-In planing anesthesia for the surgery, the current pain status and the anticipated surgerical procedure are considered when choosing pre-operative, intra-operative and post-operative pain medications.
+In planning anesthesia for the surgery, the current pain status and the anticipated surgical procedure are considered when choosing pre-operative, intra-operative and post-operative pain medications.
 Every attempt is made to eliminate or minimize pain.
 Many clients have been impressed that their pets seem less painful very soon after major oral surgery.

 Most pets will be eating food within 6-12 hours after major oral surgery.
 It is advised to feed small portions of food every few hours for the first 24 hours after surgery.

-Sutures that dissolve are used for major oral surgery in most cases.
+In most cases, sutures that dissolve are used for major oral surgery.
 We advise the use of canned food or moistened kibble after surgery for a period of 10-14 days.
 It may take time for your pet to adjust to changes created from the surgery when eating.
 It is usually helpful to encourage pets to eat from your hand after major oral surgery to get through the adjustment period.
 There will be some messes associated with salivation, lapping of food and water.

 A clicking sound is common after partial mandibulectomy procedures due to the upper and lower teeth comming into occlusion when closing the mouth.
 In most pets the clicking sound becomes dramatically reduced or goes away after a few months.

 Patients having condylectomy appear very close to normal.
-This is because the mandibles remain in an approximately normal position due to the mandibular symphysis stabilization.
+This is because the mandibles remain in a near normal position due to the mandibular symphysis stabilization.